USENIX Association Bylaws

 10.1.
 Execution of Contracts and Payment of Expenses

-The Board of Directors may, from time to time, by resolution and except as otherwise provided in these Bylaws, delegate its authority to enter into contracts and pay expenses of the Corporation to one or more directors and/ or employees of the Corporation, as it deems prudent.
+The Board of Directors may, from time to time, by resolution and except as otherwise provided in these Bylaws, delegate its authority to enter into contracts and pay expenses of the Association to one or more directors, officers and/or employees of the Association, as it deems prudent.

-All checks, drafts and other orders for payment of money out of the funds of the Corporation shall be signed in conformance with the resolution described in 10.1 above.
+All checks, drafts and other orders for payment of money out of the funds of the Association shall be signed in conformance with the resolution described in 10.1 above.

-The funds of the Corporation not otherwise employed shall be deposited or invested from time to time to the order of the Corporation as set forth in the Policies Document.
+The funds of the Association not otherwise employed shall be deposited or invested from time to time to the order of the Association as set forth in the Policies Document.

 11.1.
 Books and Records

-The Board of Directors shall provide a corporate seal which shall be in the form of a circle and shall bear the full name of the Corporation and the year of its incorporation.
+The Board of Directors may but need not provide a corporate seal which shall be in the form of a circle and shall bear the full name of the Corporation and the year of its incorporation.

 13.1.
 Amendments by Members